 - Primary Optometric Care

-The American Academy of Optometry Foundation has also implemented the second of six new programs, Staff Training Fundamentals: “Your Foundation for Success.”
+The American Academy of Optometry Foundation has implemented the Staff Training Fundamentals program: “Your Foundation for Success.”

 Optometrists have voiced the need for an online staff training program that provides basic foundational education for employees who are new to the eye care profession.
 The training modules are aligned in a curriculum intended to be taken during the first two weeks of employment.